 The Team Leadership and Applied Research Project modules are mandatory.
 For the three other modules, you can choose from a selection of short programmes.
-We recommend you to follow the modules Team Leadership (mandatory), Finance for Non-Financial Managers, Foundations of Strategy, and a fourth subject that will equip you with the skills and knowledge to excel in your new leadership role.
+We recommend you to follow the modules Team Leadership (mandatory), Finance for Non-Financial Managers, Digital Strategy, and a fourth subject that will equip you with the skills and knowledge to excel in your new leadership role.

 Do you have the skills to be an effective team leader?
 Are you struggling with team leadership challenges and issues, or need to boost your skills to manage your team to collective excellence?
 In this three-day workshop, you will learn relevant team leader skills from RSM Executive Education's top faculty members.
 Your new knowledge and tools to deal effectively with motivational problems, dysfunctional team members, conflicts and lack of a common direction can be applied into your work immediately.

 After this programme, you will be able to:

 Acquire a strong grounding in the most widely used financial tools.
 In two days on campus – plus some online work prior to and after the course – you will learn about financial reporting in balance sheets, cash flow and income statements, and how these are used for decision-making, performance management, business improvements and valuation.
 From November, RSM's Finance for Non-Financial Managers will include an individual assignment and a follow-up feedback session with your professor to discuss your progress.

 When you have completed this programme, you will be able to: